ksommerdorf/Module17Challenge/README.md

   * Low Risk: 0.72

 ### BalancedRandomForestClassifier
-A model that randomly undersamples each boostrap sample by creating 2 trees of the same size and equal size to the minority class to represent one for the majority class and one for the minority class.
+A model that randomly undersamples each bootstrap sample by creating 2 trees of the same size and equal size to the minority class to represent one for the majority class and one for the minority class.
 * Balanced Accuracy Score: 78.8%
 * Precision Score:
   * High Risk: 0.04 (4% of the predicted high risk applicants are actually high risk)